A zero-sum game between a singular stochastic controller and a discretionary stopper: Proofs of results in Section 6

 We now assume that the problem data is such that (\ref{cond22}) is true.
-In view of the arguments above, (\ref{WSC22}) and Definition~\ref{u}, we will prove that $u$ is a generator if we show that
+In view of the arguments above and (\ref{WSC22}), we will prove that $u$ satisfies the requirements of Definition~\ref{u} if we show that